Apply to Undergraduate Scholarships/Awards

 Social Science Divisional Award

-Deadline to Apply: TBDThe Keeley Coastal Scholars program will support underrepresented undergraduate students from California with an unmet financial need doing summer research and policy work connected to Coastal Sustainability with a scholarship between $1,000 to $4000 per student.
+The Keeley Coastal Scholars program will support underrepresented undergraduate students from California with an unmet financial need doing summer research and policy work connected to Coastal Sustainability with a scholarship between $1,000 to $4000 per student.
 These funds can be used for any expenses incurred during the summer months.
-Preference may be given to projects that can be carried out under potential pandemic restrictions.

 Donald A. Strauss Scholarship